Friends of the Dog

 Why dogs need toys: Dogs need toys to provide mental stimulation, allow for appropriate chewing, and serve as important tools in behavior modification.

 Toys are mentally and physically stimulating and assist in fulfilling a dog’s emotional and physical needs.
 Even though dogs today are primarily bred as companion pets, they still need something to do.
-In the absence of a “job”, they will look for things to do to occupy their time and fulfill their chewing needs.
+In the absence of a “job”, they will look for things to do to occupy their time and fulfil their chewing needs.
 If you don’t want them to choose their own chew toys, such as your sofa, pillows, or toilet paper rolls, provide them with appropriate outlets.

 Most people greatly underestimate the intelligence of dogs and are surprised to see how much their pets enjoy a challenge.